rasfa98/MemberRegistry/README.md

 You need to download one of the applications that will run on your operating system.
 [Here is a link to the available versions](https://drive.google.com/drive/folders/12NIhRDNUtfFcx1tmsSPuYMdQtHc2Uace?usp=sharing)

-If you don't find a version that you can run you can install Dotnet Core SDK and run the project instead.
-[Here is a link to Dotnet Core SDK](https://www.microsoft.com/net/download)
+If you don't find a version that you can run you can install .NET Core SDK and run the project instead.
+[Here is a link to the framework](https://www.microsoft.com/net/download)

 ## Start the application